codemation/easyrpc/docs/generators.md

 easyrpc can proxy registered generators & async generators with the same constraints as registered functions.

 !!!
 NOTE Constraints
-    input arguments  / return values should be JSON serializable
+    input arguments  / return values should be pickable objects

 Like registered functions, normal generators are converted into async generators at the proxy and must be iterated over using 'async for' or await generator.asend(None)